georgosgeorgos/georgosgeorgos.github.io/_posts/2020-04-23-Representing-by-Transforming.md

 ---
 layout: post
+comments: true
-title: Representing by Transforming
+title: "Representing by Transforming"
-permalink: /transforming/
+excerpt: "Or how the world transforms."
 mathjax: true
 ---